Niagara Children’s Centre is hiring for:

 This position is a member of the bargaining unit which is represented by the Ontario Public Service Employees Union, and as such will be bound under the terms of the collective agreement.

-The Occupational Therapist works to improve participation and quality of life through a child’s ability to perform role-appropriate, day-to-day tasks necessary for self-care (such as feeding, dressing, toileting); productivity (such as school, work); and leisure and play within his or her environment.
+The Occupational Therapist works to improve participation and quality of life through a child’s ability to perform role-appropriate, day-to-day tasks necessary for self-care (such as feeding, dressing, toileting); productivity (such as school, work); and leisure and play within their environment.
 This process involves assessment, identification of strengths and needs, goal-setting, treatment planning, and implementation of treatment in a direct, indirect or consultative manner, as indicated, then discharge.

 As an employee of Niagara Children's Centre, the Occupational Therapist may be assigned to one or more services.
 These include single or interdisciplinary services, and specialized programs provided by the Centre such as Augmentative and Alternative Communication, Upper Extremity Casting and Splinting, Seating and Mobility and Home and Vehicle Modification Clinics.